Youssoufa's Procedure on

 "I can see you!"
 Youssoufa laughed as he spotted us!
 We spent some time playing with Youssoufa on the playground after he had another bandage change this morning.
 His hand is coming along nicely.
 The swelling has gone down and he's been diligent with his appointments so he is nice and infection free!
 Please be praying that his progress continues this way.

 Our man had the weekend to heal up from his surgery and is doing great!
 He claims there is no pain and the doctors say he's doing well.
 So well in fact that they said he can go home as long as he keeps coming back for his regular bandage changes and wound cleanings.
 Please be praying with us as he does go home that he will both heal quickly and that the conversations about Jesus we've been able to have with him and his family might take ahold.

 Youssoufa's surgery is finished!
 It was a relatively fast and straight forward surgery.
 The doctors were successful in releasing his fingers and then used a skin graft from his stomach to cover the newly exposed parts of his fingers.
 He's in the ward resting up now and would sure appreciate your prayers for a fast healing!

 We were chatting with Youssoufa this morning and we asked him what he wanted to be when he grew up.
 All he would respond was "I want my hand to be better."
 We kept asking and he kept repeating the same thing.
 Well no matter, we're excited to help him achieve getting his hand better and then we hope to dream with him a little about what comes next!

 Send a Message to Youssoufa

-We'll deliver your message to Youssoufa at his hospital bed.
+We'll deliver your message to Youssoufa as soon as we see him.